National Indian Gaming Commission.

 (b) Authority to grant or deny requests.
 The FOIA Officer shall make initial determinations either to grant or deny in whole or in part a request for records.

 (b) Multitrack processing.
 (1) The FOIA Officer may use multi-track processing in responding to requests.
 Multi-track processing means placing simple requests requiring rather limited review in one processing track and placing more voluminous and complex requests in one or more other tracks.
-Request in either track are processed on a first-in/first-out basis.
+Requests in either track are processed on a first-in/first-out basis.

 (c) Initial determinations.
 (1) The FOIA Officer shall make an initial determination regarding access to the requested information and notify the requester within twenty (20) working days after receipt of the request.
 This 20 day period may be extended if unusual circumstances arise.
 If an extension is necessary, the FOIA Officer shall promptly notify the requester of the extension, briefly stating the reasons for the extension, and estimating when the FOIA Officer will respond.
 Unusual circumstances warranting extension are: